eocdb/ocdb-docs/docs/source/ocdb-webui.md

 ### Submission Status

-Through the above actions, the following stati for submissions can be set
+For each file, the following status can be set:

 - __SUBMITTED__: submission contains errors and could not be validated
 - __VALIDATED__: all submission files passed file format check (no errors, warnings allowed)